ThoughtWorksInc/ml-app-template/README.md

 To provision the infrastructure used in this repo (e.g. GoCD, MLFlow, EFK), please check out the [`ml-cd-starter-kit`](https://github.com/ThoughtWorksInc/ml-cd-starter-kit) repo and follow the instrutions in the README.

-When you're done, update the environment variables in `src/settings.py`.
+When you're done setting up the infrastructure, do the following:
+- in `src/settings.py`, update the ip addresses with that of your own infrastructure.
+- in `ci.gocd.yaml`, replace `davified/ml-app-template` with `YOUR_USERNAME/YOUR_IMAGE_NAME`

 ## Troubleshooting